EC-Rufina/NS-Meso/README.md

 Microbiome analysis:
-  - Amplicon sequencing reads are deposited under the following project number PRJNA841043.
-  - If you want to carried out similar analysis for your data, you should refer to the orginal tutorial at https://mothur.org/wiki/miseq_sop/ and cite
+  - If you want to carry out similar analysis for your data, you should refer to the orginal tutorial at https://mothur.org/wiki/miseq_sop/ and cite

   Kozich JJ, Westcott SL, Baxter NT, Highlander SK, Schloss PD.
 (2013): Development of a dual-index sequencing strategy and curation pipeline for analyzing amplicon sequence data on the MiSeq Illumina sequencing platform.
 Applied and Environmental Microbiology.
 79(17):5112-20.

 genus_phylogeny.py is a python script for core-genome phylogeny, it is the same of the MesICE page, except PRANK was used for genes alignments (not MAFFT)